xzhangem/DeAR-shape/README.md

 ### Descriptions

-The workflow of the proposed work is summarzied in the figure below:
+The graphical abstract of the proposed DeAR shape metric is summarzied in the figure below:
 ![image](https://github.com/xzhangem/DeAR-shape/blob/main/Figures/DeAR_figure.jpg)